 Preston Scout House Band of Cambridge, typically includes about 200 regular and associate members, making it one of the largest organizations of its type in Canada.
 Marching members of this popular drum and bugle corps come from more than 20 communities across Ontario and have previously been associated with more than 70 marching music organizations.

-Associate members are a vital part of the organization, providing support in such areas as fund raising, publicity, recruiting, souvenir sales, parade assistance, catering for social events, photograph and video production
+Associate members are a vital part of the organization, providing support in such areas as fund raising, publicity, recruiting, souvenir sales, parade assistance, catering for social events, photography and video production

-Since its first stage show in 1999, Scout House Alumni Band has performed in more than 425 parades, field shows and concerts in communities across Ontario and Quebec, Michigan, Ohio, Pennsylvania, Connecticut, New York, New Jersey, Massachusetts, Florida, West Virginia and Maryland.
+Since its first stage show in 1999, Scout House Alumni Band has performed in parades, field shows and concerts in communities across Ontario and Quebec, Michigan, Ohio, Pennsylvania, Connecticut, New York, New Jersey, Massachusetts, Florida, West Virginia and Maryland.

 Scout House Cadets youth drum line began training sessions in September 2012 and expanded to become a full drum and bugle corps in September 2014.
 The group shares its name with the original Scout House Cadets, which was active throughout the 1960s as a feeder group and continued for several years after Scout House Band ceased activity in 1967.